merlin86/mzbench/README.md

 Work in progress.

+Invoke `ERL_FLAGS="../../benchmarks/script2.erl" make run` to see that something sort of works.

 ## How to add a new worker

 Workers are implemented as erlang modules that export `initial_state/0` and